Sequential subspace methods on Stiefel manifold optimization: Numerical Simulations

 \subsubsection{Image datasets}

 We construct a graph over the pixel space.
-We used all available data to construct the graph for MNIST and Fashion-MNIST, and for Cifar-10.
-The graph was constructed as a $k$-nearest neighbor graph with Gaussian edge weights as did in section~\ref{4.2.1}.
+We used all available data to construct the graphs for MNIST, Fashion-MNIST, and CIFAR-10.
+The graph was constructed as a $k$-nearest neighbor graph with Gaussian edge weights as in Section~\ref{4.2.1}.
 To construct $Y_l$, we uniformly sample $1$ vertex for each of the $5$ classes, i.e. $m = 5$.